thatcherty/ML-Algo-Selection/README.md

 # Where to train models
 - What are your set-ups like?
 Where do you plan to train models?
   - I am considering Google Colab, as students, we get a free subscription and can get access to better resources
+  - GitHub also allows Codespaces for free for Pro members, which is provided to you as a student.
+You can install a Colab extension and work on all your training in VS Code with Jupyter notebooks, running your training on the Google Colab GPU

 # Timeline
  - More granualar tasks are still in the works